There are currently no products in the cart.

-Protein plays a crucial role in your diet and research shows that consuming a high-protein diet can have multiple benefits for your health.
-In addition to supporting the functions of your organs and muscles, it’s also critical when it comes to your skin and hair health.
+Protein plays a crucial role in your diet and research shows that consuming a high-protein diet can offer multiple benefits to your overall health.
+In addition to supporting the functions of your organs and muscles, it’s also critical to the health of your skin and hair.

-However, the fact of the matter is that many people don’t consume enough protein in their diets, which can make it difficult to feel and look your best.
+However, the fact of the matter is that many people ultimately don’t consume enough protein in their diets, which is something that can certainly interfere with feeling and looking your best.

-That’s why many nutritionists and health professionals recommend protein supplements to their clients — they’re easy to consume and can make reaching your daily protein goals much easier.
+That’s why many nutritionists and health professionals recommend protein supplements to their clients — protein shakes in particular are almost effortless to consume and can make meeting your body’s protein needs much easier.

-When it comes to protein powders, whey is hands down the most highly recommended protein on the market.
+And when it comes to protein shakes, whey is hands down the most highly recommended protein on the market.
 But all whey products are not the same.
-Different products can come from different sources — it can come from either grain-fed or grass-fed cows and may also go through different kinds of processing, depending on the particular product.
+Whey can come from different sources — it can come from either grain-fed or grass-fed cows — and it may also go through different kinds of processing, depending on the particular product.

-Before we get too far into the discussion, however, let’s first discuss what whey protein actually is and how it’s made.
+Before we get too far into discussing the benefits of grass-fed whey, let’s first discuss what whey protein actually is and how it’s made.

 What is Whey Protein